fwangboulder/Project_Linux_Server_Configuration/README.md

           $ssh root@54.210.72.218

-      remind: if you followed my instructions and still cannot log in for the users, probably you have a mistake for the key file.
+      Note: if you followed my instructions and still cannot log in for the users, probably you have a mistake for the key file.
 Go back to check whether your authorized_keys file has exactly the same content as that of id_rsa.pub.

+**Give grader the permission to sudo**

+    1. Log in as grader: $ssh grader@54.210.72.218

+    2. $sudo ls /etc/sudoers.d

+        [sudo] password for grader:
+        grader is not in the sudoers file.
+This incident will be reported.

+        This means grader is not in the sudo list.
+    3. $exit
+       $ssh root@54.210.72.218
+       $sudo vi /etc/sudoers.d/grader
+       Add:
+       grader ALL=(ALL) NOPASSWD:ALL

+       Now the grader user can use sudo.